 Both DSLR and SLR cameras make use of single-lens reflex technology, which utilizes an internal reflex mirror that permits the user to view what the lens view and will be captured via the camera’s optical viewfinder.
 Anyway, DSLRs have a slight benefit.
 Some DSLR models provide live digital viewing via the rear LCD screen, just like today’s mirrorless cameras without optical viewfinders do.

 Film cameras usually provide excellent image standards, particularly in terms of contrast, color, and dynamic range.
 Even the most latest digital cameras of today cannot be pretty replicable how movies capture details.
 And when taking into account the accessible types of movie and analog sensors, SLRs beat many consumer DSLRs in terms of pixel output.

 With the appearance of both digital SLR cameras with vintage-inspired bodies and SLR cameras with sleeker, more new camera bodies, it is difficult to classify the cameras by the look of their camera bodies.
 But traditionally, SLR cameras have more buttons, 2 tone colors, and no rear monitors, whereas DSLRs tend to be one color and have a monitor.
 SLRs are also usually heavier, as they are made of more metal.

 Price and value

 Since there are presently more DSLRs accessible on the market, they tend to be less costly than SLRs.
 Anyway, if the value and cost are more of a priority than ease, it is vital to note that SLRs are excellent investments considering they do not need to be upgraded as digital cameras do.
-Additional, SLRs make valuable collectables that you might even be capable to sell for a profit.
+Additionally, SLRs make valuable collectibles that you might even be capable to sell for a profit.